D.J. Moore Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 Matchup vs. New Orleans

-- Moore has averaged 70.3 receiving yards per game over his seven career matchups against the Saints, 9.8 more than his over/under in Sunday's game.
+- Moore's 70.3 receiving yards per game in his seven career matchups against the Saints are 9.8 more than his over/under for Sunday's game.

-- In seven matchups with the Saints, Moore has had a TD catch three times (including multiple scores in two games).

 - The 252.2 yards per game the Saints are conceding through the air makes them the NFL's 17th-ranked pass defense.